We believe that persistently illuminating, understanding, and advocating for populations will empower decision-makers and improve outcomes.

 One of Feedback’s earliest analysts, Brittany is a marketing graduate of Virginia Commonwealth University with a minor in psychology.
 She always knew she had a keen sense for reading people and finding out “what made them tick,” but her focused studies further deepened her passion for research and marketing.
 Before joining Feedback in 2011, Brittany worked at a large Washington, D.C.-based research and advisory firm where she focused on providing actionable insights and best practices to senior executives and their management teams.

 Brittany currently works with Feedback’s key clients, providing them with the research, monitoring and implementation services they need to remain competitive in the digital space.
-In her spare time, you can find her spending time with her toddler, husband and 11-year-old pug, Henry, popping down to the Outer Banks for some downtime at the beach, or helping organize and execute weddings with a local event planner.
+In her spare time, you can find her spending time with her children, husband and pug, Henry, popping down to the Outer Banks for some downtime at the beach, or helping organize and execute weddings with a local event planner.

 In 2009, Feedback introduced a smarter way to leverage ethnographic research for greater results.
 This unique HumanFilterSM system – a proprietary process used to uncover online conversations of all types, which are then analyzed by social scientists for the development of superior marketing programs – has since become the standard for many of the world’s leading brands.